rvounik/frontend2/README.md

 the end user perspective, covering as much as possible from functionality, interaction and integration.
 As an example, when a button is clicked, does the state update?
 Or, does panel X appear?
 Or, is the navigation bar populated initially?

-All Javascript components should contain such functional tests stored in the *js/src/**/test/* folder.
-They are using the Jest framework and preact-render-spy package is used to connect with Preact and allow Enzyme-style syntax written in BDD-style like test(), expect(), describe() it(should) etc.
+All Javascript components should contain such functional tests and they should be stored in the *js/src/**/test/* folder.
+They are using the Jest testing framework together with the preact-render-spy package to integrate with Preact.
+Tests are written in BDD-style: test(), expect(), describe() it(should) etc. You can use basic Enzyme-style assertions.

 ## Mocking in tests

 There are various ways you can mock parts of your code during testing:

-### Setting or mocking state and props
+##### Setting or mocking state and props

 First off, you need to be aware of the difference between shallow and deep testing.
 When shallow testing a child component, pass on its props like you would in the actual code: